InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

 She is obsessive, so when she’s a fan of something, she’s a *big* fan.
 She will spend an amazing amount of time researching about and investing in her fandoms.
-This is integral to her eventual success at finding the B-Team.
+This is integral to her eventual success at tracking down the B-Team.

+She is completely dissatisfied with “real” life, hence the Isekai fixation.
+This isn't tied to any particular incident, but she is admittedly unhappy with her family's dysfunction and perpetual teetering on the brink of poverty.
+She also can't find any men who fit her standards in this world, (or at least that's her excuse for never quite locking down a date.)
+But there's an even simpler explanation for her longing for other worlds: it started as plain old chuunibyou, and her uniquely obsessive personality just latched on really hard and didn't let go.

-She is very dissatisfied with “real” life, (hence the Isekai fixation).
-The B-Team and their world is only the first part of how we see this play out.
+The B-Team and their world is only the first part of how we see this fixation play out in a practical way.
 When she finds out about her angel, and the vastness of the spiritual realm, she almost completely neglects everything mundane (including her family, and even the B-Team itself eventually).
-Unfortunately, this does not mean she becomes fixated on the Lord himself, but rather merely the “otherness” of the fullness of his creation.
+Unfortunately, this does not mean she becomes fixated on God himself, but rather merely the “otherness” of the fullness of his creation.

 She is sensitive and has a good sense of how other people feel, so she’s basically amiable and easy to like.
 However, she often struggles to care about